 Rabbi Dr. Ari Zivotofsky

 Ari Zivotofsky was born in NYC and grew up on Long Island.
-He studied in Yeshivat Har Etzion, aka The Gush for 2 years, where at the beginning of the second year he met Ari Greenspan over a kaporos chicken.
-Together they learned shechita and received kabbalah, the license to be a shochet.
+He studied in Yeshivat Har Etzion for 2 years, when he also learned shechita.

-He made aliyah with his wife and children in 2000 and currently lives in Beit Shemesh.
-Since making aliyah, he has been teaching in the Bar Ilan University Brain Science program.
-He has over 50 scientific peer-reviewed papers.
+He made aliyah with his wife and children in 2000 and lives in Beit Shemesh.

 Dr. Zivotofsky's work has been widely published in such journals as Tradition, Judaism, Jewish Observer, Le’eyla, Journal of Halacha and Contemporary Society, Jewish Action, Tchumin, ha’Ma’ayan, BDD, Mishpacha, and numerous weekly Jewish papers, including a regular column in Jewish Action.